maria-aqdas/maria-aqdas/README.md

 ## 🚀 About Me

 - 🎓 **Education:** Pursuing BS in Data Science at the Virtual University of Pakistan.
-- 💻 **Passion:** I love extracting meaning from numbers, automating boring tasks with Python, and training models.
+- 💻 **Passion:** I love extracting meaning from numbers, automating tasks with Python, and working with data libraries.
-- 🧠 **Mindset:** Hooked on competitive programming, data hackathons, and complex logical problem-solving.
+- 🧠 **Mindset:** Enthusiastic about competitive programming, hackathons, and complex logical problem-solving.
-- 🎯 **Current Goal:** Sharpening my core Data Science stack and open for exciting internship opportunities.
+- 🎯 **Current Goal:** Sharpening my core Data Science and Machine Learning stack for exciting remote opportunities.

 *I believe that data has a story to tell, and I’m here to build the models that listen.* ✨